warrickball/tomso/README.md

-# TOMSO: Tools for Models of Stars and their Oscillations
+# `tomso`: Tools for Models of Stars and their Oscillations

 TOMSO is a set of Python modules for loading and saving input and output files for and from stellar evolution and oscillation codes.